teiturswedbank/Dockerfiles/README.md

 Prerequisits
 * Install Docker Engine locally on your Linux (don't even think about using windows 7)
 https://docs.docker.com/install/linux/docker-ce/ubuntu/

-Assume you want to build an s2i docker image for Python 3.6 (check s2i-python-containers/3_6)

 Build the docker image locally
 ```